-Sambar Masala is an essential spice blend used to make a popular south Indian dish Sambar.
+Sambar Masala is an essential spice blend used to make a delicious south Indian dish sambar.
 Different aromatic spices are roasted and ground to a powder.
-This home-made sambar masala recipe is simple and easy to make at home.
+This homemade sambar powder recipe is simple and easy to make at home.

 What is sambar?